-1 Program Overview
+1 Program overview

-DTE Energy is offering a comprehensive set of rebates under the Energy Efficiency Program for Business retrofit program to facilitate the implementation of cost-effective energy efficiency improvements for business customers.
+DTE Energy is offering a comprehensive set of rebates under the Energy Efficiency Program for Business program to facilitate the implementation of cost-effective energy efficiency improvements for business customers.

-The following sections provide detailed information on the actual measures and specific program details related to each of the offerings.
-Applications can be filled out using our online platform: minintergyrebates.com
+The following sections provide detailed information on qualifying measures and specific program details related to each of the offerings.
+Applications can be filled out using our online platform: dteenergy.com/business/application

-Prescriptive rebates are available for energy efficiency equipment upgrades and replacements, such as lighting, HVAC, and gas water heating.
-Rebates are paid based on the quantity, size, and efficiency of the equipment.
-Rebates are provided for one-for-one replacements, retrofits, or new installations of qualified equipment.
-For example, replacing an outdated version of fluorescent lighting (T8) with DLC-listed LED lamps or fixtures is a listed prescriptive measure.
+Prescriptive rebates are available for energy efficiency equipment upgrades and replacements, such as lighting, HVAC and gas water heating.
+Rebates are paid based on the quantity, size and efficiency of the equipment.
+Rebates are provided for one-for-one replacements, retrofits or new installations of qualified equipment.
+For example, replacing an outdated version of T8 linear fluorescent lighting with DLC-listed LED lamps or fixtures is a listed prescriptive measure.
 For more about prescriptive rebates, see Section 8.

-Custom rebates are available to customers for less common or more complex energy saving measures installed in qualified retrofit and equipment replacement projects.
-Custom measure rebates are paid based on the first-year energy savings: kilowatt hours (kWh) or 1,000 cubic feet of natural gas (Mcf).
+Custom rebates are available for less common or more complex energy-saving measures installed in qualified retrofit and equipment replacement projects.
+Custom measure rebates are paid based on the first-year energy savings of kilowatt hours (kWh) or 1,000 cubic feet of natural gas (Mcf).
 Projects involving measures not covered by the prescriptive rebate portion of the program may be eligible for a custom rebate.
-For example, adding a variable frequency drive to a process pump above 50 horsepower is not listed as a prescriptive measure, and may therefore be submitted as a custom measure.
+For example, adding a variable frequency drive to a process pump above 50 horsepower is not listed as a prescriptive measure.
+However, it may be submitted as a custom measure.
 For more about custom rebates, see Section 9.

-Customers can mix prescriptive and custom measures on one application; however, prescriptive rebates must be applied to the prescriptive portions of the project and custom rebates applied to the custom portions.
-For example, when installing custom lighting with occupancy sensors, the custom lighting should be applied for as a custom measure, assuming no change in operational hours of the fixtures, and the occupancy sensors should be applied for as a prescriptive measure.
+Customers may apply for both prescriptive and custom measures within the same application.
+However, prescriptive rebates must be applied to the prescriptive portions of the project, and custom rebates applied to the custom portions.
+For example, when installing custom lighting with occupancy sensors, the custom lighting should be applied for as a custom measure, assuming no change in operational hours of the fixtures.
+The occupancy sensors should be applied for as a prescriptive measure.

-New construction and major renovation rebates are intended to encourage decision-makers in new construction and major renovation projects to incorporate greater energy efficiency into their building design and construction practices.
-New construction/major renovations projects must involve facility improvements that result in measurable or verifiable electrical savings (kWh) and/or natural gas energy savings (Mcf) exceeding the requirements set forth in the program catalog.
-For more about new construction/major renovation rebates, see Section 11.
+New construction and major renovation rebates are intended to encourage decision makers to incorporate greater energy efficiency into their building design and construction practices.
+New construction and major renovation projects must involve facility improvements that result in measurable or verifiable electrical savings (kWh) and/or natural gas energy savings (Mcf) exceeding the requirements set forth in the program catalog.
+For additional information about new construction/major renovation rebates, see Section 11.

-A reservation application is strongly encouraged for all new construction/major renovation projects.
+A reservation application is strongly encouraged for all new construction and major renovation projects.
 The project should be at a point where design changes are feasible, preferably in the conceptual or schematic design phase.
 For this program, new construction and major renovation projects may include any one of the following:

-- New building projects wherein no structure or site footprint presently exists - Addition or expansion of an existing building or site footprint - Major tenant improvements that change the use of the space and/or add new load
+- · New building projects wherein no structure or site footprint presently exists - · Addition or expansion of an existing building or site footprint - Major tenant improvements that change the use of the space and/or add new load

 In the main program application, new construction systems approach measures are indicated with a small hammer and wrench icon.
-Those measures can be applied for under either a retrofit or new construction project.
-Measures that are not eligible under the new construction/major renovation rebate program may be covered by the prescriptive and/or custom rebate portion of the application.
+Those measures can be applied for under either a retrofit or a new construction project.
+Measures that are not eligible under the new construction and major renovation rebate program may be covered by the prescriptive and/or custom rebate portion of the application.
 Projects achieving a LEED certification can apply for rebates using the LEED application.